ryedin/site/_console/aws-integration.md

 aws iam get-role --role-name 'ConvoxRole-$ID' --query Role.Arn --output text
 ```

-But they are custom for your accout, where $ID is your Console Organization ID.
+But they are custom for your account, where `$ID` is your Console Organization ID.

 ## Convox Role Review